OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/edit.md

-# Learn MkDocs / Edit
+# Learn MkDocs / Edit Content

 Website content can be created after installing the software and initializing a new MkDocs project.